-Believe it or not, Perspective Pictures has been around for four years now!
-And though we’re still a young company, we like to think we have learnt a few things along the way…
+Believe it or not, Perspective Pictures, has been around for four years now!
+And though we’re still a young video production company, we like to think we have learned a few things along the way…

 Certainly, the team has grown a lot over the past four years, from a team of two in Rupert’s back garden, to a fully fledged team of nearly 20 in our offices in London.
-From management roles, to content creation or just understanding our own roles – every day continues to be a learning process as the business evolves.
+From management roles, to content creation or just understanding our own roles – every day continues to be a learning process as our video production company evolves.

 Four years is a long time, we’ve had our highs and lows, so today we discussed what we as a company and as individuals have learnt since joining the team.

 Who knows, maybe you’ll learn a thing or two?